← All posts

 On a loop that overlaps itself, the obvious answer is wrong.
 The outbound and return paths run close together, so the nearest point on the map can be a spot the vehicle won't reach for several minutes.
 Snap to it and the map lies.
 A shuttle in a parking garage, where GPS is worst, appears to teleport across the route.

 This is where the music comes in.
-There's a field of research called score-following: software listens to a live performance and tracks, note by note, where the musician is in the written score, even as they speed up, slow down, or repeat a passage.
-Same shape of problem.
-A live, imperfect signal moving through a known sequence that can repeat and double back.
-The question isn't "what's the closest note," it's "given everything I've heard so far, where in the piece are we."
+There's a field of research called score-following, in which software listens to a live performance and tracks, note by note, where the musician is in the written score, even as they speed up, slow down, or repeat a passage.
+It's the same shape of problem: a live, imperfect signal moving through a known sequence that can repeat and double back.
+The question isn't "what's the closest note?," it's "given everything I've heard so far, where in the piece are we?"

 We adapted that idea.
-Instead of re-guessing the position geometrically every second, the system weighs the whole recent history of movement and commits to the single most coherent answer.
-The route is the score, even when it isn't on any public map.
-Following it through bad GPS and detours is the performance.
+Instead of recalculating the position from the nearest point on the map every second, the system weighs the whole recent history of movement and commits to the single most coherent answer.
+The route is the score, even when it isn't on any public map, and following it through bad GPS and detours is the performance.

-Two more choices made the rest fall into place.
-We modeled the day the way a driver lives it, one lap after another.
-The handoff from one lap to the next, the thing that trips up every other system, becomes routine.
+We modeled the day the way a driver lives it, one lap after another, so the handoff between laps that trips up other systems becomes routine.

 None of this is magic AI.
 It's well-grounded probabilistic modeling, chosen to fit the problem.
 The cleverness is in the fit, not the trick.